davidamichelson/DIV6700/schedule.md

 2. How does the author of the "Dance of the Savior" and "Discourse of the Savior" use the paradox of the cross (i.e. the inverted symbolism of the cross) to exalt Christ?
 How does this use of paradox in medieval Nubian Christianity compare with the use of paradox in other Christianities of the late ancient Mediterranean?

-### Thursday, October 26, 2020: Discussion
+### Thursday, October 25: Discussion

 ## Week 11: Greek and Latin Christendoms
-### Monday, October 30: Lecture on Byzantium
+### Monday, October 28: Lecture on Byzantium

 - Kassia the Melodist, “Canon for Remembrance of the Dead (all odes)” in Gheorghita Zugravu, “Kassia the Melodist.
 And the Making of a Byzantine Hymnographer,” 236-42.
 Ph.D. dissertation, Columbia University, 2013. *(VLC)*

-### Wednesday, November 1: Lecture on the Latin West, Reform, and Christendom
+### Wednesday, October 30: Lecture on the Latin West, Reform, and Christendom

 *Primary Sources*